joblessgod/samaysamapt/README.md

 - Shows the current time
 - Supports multiple time zones

+### Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.

 ### License

 This project is licensed under the MIT License.